• Skip to primary navigation

 2. When peeling the casings, do it slowly by pulling the sides away all-around before attempting to remove the bottom.

-3. Top each of the mini Christmas cheesecake with piped whipped cream.
+3. Top each of the mini Christmas cheesecake with piped whipped cream (whip until stiff peaks form).
 I used tip 1M for the swirls.

 4. Add the sprinkles just before serving.
 My sprinkles were from Fancy Sprinkles.